DamonMohammadbagher/TCPMon/README.md

 Tested on VS.NET 2008 + (WinXP, 2003 Server & Win7).

-Note: with/without "rus as Admin", you can use this code but somethings are better with Admin ;)
+Note: with/without "rus as Admin", you can use this code ;)

 ![](https://github.com/DamonMohammadbagher/TCPMon/blob/main/Pic/TCPMon.png)